Pat Fallon: Legislative positions

 Fallon defended his "Merry Christmas" law in an appearance on David Barton's WallBuilders Live radio program, telling co-host Rick Green, a former member of the Texas House from Hays County in suburban Austin, that those offended by public schools hosting Christmas parties should examine their own hearts to evaluate their attitudes.
 Both Fallon and Green said that no citizen has a constitutional right "not to be offended".
 Fallon vowed to make T-shirts with a Christmas theme for pupils to wear on the day before the holiday break.

 In 2013 Fallon supported Texas House Bill 2, a bill that would ban abortion after 20 weeks of gestation and require abortion providers to have admitting privileges at a nearby hospital.
 The measure passed the House, 96–49.
 These issues brought forth an unsuccessful filibuster in the Texas State Senate by Senator Wendy R. Davis.
 Parts of the bill were later deemed unconstitutional and struck down by the Supreme Court of the United States in Whole Woman's Health v.
 Hellerstedt.
 The Texas Right to Life Committee rated Fallon 100% favorable.

 Fallon opposed the bill to establish a taxpayer-funded breakfast program for public schools; the measure passed the House, 73–58.
 He co-sponsored legislation to provide marshals for school security as a separate law-enforcement entity.
 He co-sponsored the successful bill to extend the franchise tax exemption to certain small businesses.
 He voted to require testing for narcotics of those individuals receiving unemployment compensation.

 Fallon co-sponsored the measure to forbid the state from engaging in the enforcement of federal regulations of firearms.
 He co-sponsored legislation to allow college and university officials to carry concealed weapons on campus and in vehicles in the name of security.
 He voted to reduce the time required to obtain a concealed-carry permit.
 Fallon voted for term limits for certain state officials.
 To protect election integrity, Fallon supported legislation to forbid an individual from turning in multiple ballots.

 Veterans

 In the 117th Congress, Fallon opposed the House version of the PACT ACT but voted in favor of the Senate version that was signed into law and expanded VA benefits to veterans exposed to toxic chemicals during their military service.

 Comments about LGBTQ community

 In 2018, Fallon was criticized for his remarks about state representative Mary González, an openly pansexual woman, while delivering a speech to the local Wichita County Republican Women's group.
 The El Paso Times quoted Fallon:

 You can't be gay anymore.
 It's like the whole alphabet soup now — lesbian, transgender, bisexual, questioning.
 There's something called pansexual."

-Fallon later apologized, saying, "It was an innocent little comment about mocking the labeling, not a person."
+Fallon later clarified, saying, "It was an innocent little comment about mocking the labeling, not a person."